SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 *I did have that funny feeling Pinkie described in her story.*

-*if it is love, is it true?
+*If it is love, is it true?
 Or because she is the one who saved me?*

 *Oh, this is hard.*